social-media-ethics-automation/book/book_contents/ch14_moderation/05_reflections.md

 Go to a social media site and try to find spam or some other disallowed comment and report it.

 YouTube comments can be a place to find these, particularly replies to comments.
-It's hard to know where the spammers are currently getting away with spam, but you might try the latest honest trailer from [ScreenJunkies](https://www.youtube.com/c/screenjunkies), sort comments by "newest first" and then look for replies and see if any are spam.
+It's hard to know where the spammers are currently getting away with spam, but you might try the latest honest trailer from [ScreenJunkies](https://www.youtube.com/c/screenjunkies) {cite:p}`ScreenJunkiesYouTube`, sort comments by "newest first" and then look for replies and see if any are spam.
 If you find one, try reporting it.

 * What did you think of the options you were given for reporting spam?